Bardiel & Cortensor Router

 miner outputs

-any validator metadata
+any validator metadata and session stats

-It then:
+Bardiel then:

-chooses a result
+chooses a result (for Delegation flows)

-decides on a verdict (
+decides on a verdict (for Validation or Arbitration), such as:

-VALID,INVALID,RETRY,NEEDS_SPEC)generates a confidence score and evidence summary
+generates a confidence score and evidence summary

 5) Bardiel → Virtual Agent